 FACTBOX-Highlights of Canada's stimulus measures to fight coronavirus outbreak

-*Allow all businesses to defer, until after Aug 31, 2020, the payment of any income tax amounts that become owing on or after Mar.
-18 and before Sept 2020. * Further expand Export Development Canada's ability to provide support to domestic businesses.
+*Allows all businesses to defer, until after Aug 31, 2020, the payment of any income tax amounts that become owing on or after Mar.
+18 and before Sept 2020. * Further expands Export Development Canada's ability to provide support to domestic businesses.

-* Launch an Insured Mortgage Purchase Program to purchase up to C$50 billion of insured and uninsured mortgage pools through the Canada Mortgage and Housing Corporation.
-The program has been expanded to allow lenders to pool previously uninsured mortgages, i.e. those with down payments of more than 20%. *Increase the credit available to small, medium, and large Canadian businesses.
-(Compiled by Denny Thomas and Nichola Saminather Editing by Alistair Bell and Cynthia Osterman)
+* Provides one-time funding of C$500 million to provinces through the Canada Health Transfer for their critical health care system needs. * Increases the credit available to small, medium, and large Canadian businesses. ($1 = 1.4061 Canadian dollars) (Compiled by Denny Thomas and Nichola Saminather Editing by Alistair Bell, Cynthia Osterman and Diane Craft)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)